Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 Notice the function `log_num` didn't receive any parameter when we call it.
 Although we don't pass any parameter we still get the output 10.
 That's essentially a closure.
 Due to lexical scoping used in Javascript, any function can reference variables within its scope and outside of it.
 And that is the main reason, `num` even though living outside of the function's scope, and due to how scope works in Javascript (top-down/lexical), the function `log_num` can reference the variable outside of its scope.

-> The point to note here is that a inner function can access variables of the outer function but the outer function cannot access the variables defined within the inner function.
+> The point to note here is that an inner function can access variables of its outer function but the outer function cannot access the variables defined within the inner function.

 Taking the concept above, let us try another example to concretely understand the idea behind closures.